collapsed-stacks/startups/questions/1053/recommended-place-to-sell-a-domain-trademark-more-of-a-failed-startup.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2014-10-20
 - score: 1

-<p>Aside from generic domains it is assumed that the domain owner has trademark rights, otherwise the (real) trademark owner might be able to take control of the domain. </p>
+Aside from generic domains it is assumed that the domain owner has trademark rights, otherwise the (real) trademark owner might be able to take control of the domain.

-<p>Domain resellers offer escrow services, so payment is likely a non-issue.</p>
+Domain resellers offer escrow services, so payment is likely a non-issue.